Corn salad (Valerianella locusta) is one of those plants that have almost too many names.

 I then water.

-Water regularly as corn salad doesn’t like to go dry.
-And when the leaves appear, make sure you water the soil and not the leaves.
-If you water the leaves you risk attracting mildew and pests.
+Water regularly, as corn salad doesn’t like to go dry.
+When the first leaves appear, make sure you water the soil, not the leaves.
+If you water the leaves, you risk attracting mildew and pests.

 When to sow the corn salad seeds